1. Output information

 Strengths

 The first strength of the statistics in our infrastructure bulletin and accompanying dataset is that the calculation methodology and data categorisation are consistent across our series of publications on the subject, following the same functional definitions.
-We are also consistent with the following official data sources:
+We are also consistent with multiple official data sources; Construction, Government Expenditure and Business Investment.

-Within our Infrastructure in the UK, investment and net stocks: July 2024 article, for the first time, we included revisions to previous years, representing the most accurate data available and ensuring we are consistent over time.
+Within our Infrastructure in the UK, investment and net stocks: July 2024 release, for the first time we included revisions to previous years, representing the most accurate data available and ensures we are consistent over time.

-We report constant price estimates, taking out the impact of price inflation to reflect changes in the volume of infrastructure.
-The prices have a base year of 2021.
-Our constant price estimates use the latest deflators available from ONS' Capital Stocks team, ensuring consistency with their treatment of price growth when reporting the value of non-financial assets used in the production of goods or services within the UK economy.
-Read more about deflators in our Deflators and how we use them in economic estimates methodology.
+We introduced chained volume measure (CVM) estimates in our July 2025 article.
+These are referenced to 2022, replacing constant price estimates referenced to 2021 that were previously used in our Infrastructure in the UK, investment, and net stocks articles.
+This brings the time series in line with UK National Accounts best practice.
+Reporting CVM estimates removes the impact of price inflation to reflect changes in the volume of infrastructure.
+Our CVM estimates use the latest deflators available from our Capital Stocks team.
+This ensures consistency with their treatment of price growth when reporting the value of non-financial assets used in the production of goods or services within the UK economy.

 Limitations

 Measuring infrastructure comes with numerous challenges.
 The main conceptual issue is the lack of a universally accepted definition of infrastructure.
-Neither the System of National Accounts (2008) nor the European System of National and Regional Accounts (ESA 2010) contains a definition.
-Therefore, we predominantly focus on making use of the data available for what is considered core economic infrastructure for the following infrastructure categories:
+Neither the System of National Accounts (2008) nor the European System of National and Regional Accounts (ESA 2010) contain a definition.
+Consequently, we predominantly focus on making use of the data available for what is considered core economic infrastructure for the following infrastructure categories: transport, energy, water and waste handling assets, telecommunications, mining, and quarrying, and 'other' (which includes all industries not in these categories).

 Housing and social infrastructure (such as education or health) is not included, although there may be scope to extend our definition in future editions.

-Related to data scarcity, the complexities around identifying economic ownership of infrastructure assets makes it difficult for us to produce robust regional estimates.
-The regional capital team has produced experimental estimates of regional "other structures" using Barbour ABI data.
-For more information on this, please refer to the Experimental regional gross fixed capital formation estimates by asset type article.
+It is difficult for us to produce robust regional estimates because of the complexities around identifying economic ownership of infrastructure assets.
+Our regional capital team has produced experimental estimates of regional "other structures" using Barbour ABI data.
+For more information, see our Experimental regional gross fixed capital formation estimates by asset type: 1997 to 2022 article.
 However, the modelling used to determine economic ownership of the infrastructure asset (in the absence of available data at the level required) does not always yield realistic estimates.

-A further challenge is identifying suitable price indices to produce the constant prices data time series for government investment and construction findings.
-As most infrastructure assets are long-term investments and therefore, not repeatedly sold or constructed, it is hard to establish a price index time series.
-Constant prices for market sector net stocks and investment are derived from our capital stocks dataset, according to the methodology outlined in our Chain-linking methods used within the UK National Accounts methodology.
+A further challenge is identifying suitable price indices to produce the deflated time series for government investment and construction findings.
+Most infrastructure assets are long-term investments and are not repeatedly sold or constructed.
+This makes it difficult to establish a price index time series.
+CVMs for market sector net stocks and investment are derived from our capital stocks dataset, according to the methodology outlined in our Chain-linking methods used within the UK National Accounts methodology.

 A final limitation is the lack of mechanisms that monitor performance of infrastructure (for better asset life estimates).